vboughner/interview-wizard/README.md

 Interview Wizard is under development by Van Boughner, and is mainly intended to be useful for storing interview questions, and for demonstrating an ability to create single page applications.

-Some this project is boiler-plate, provided initially by the Angular2 CLI.
+Some of this project is boiler-plate, provided initially by the Angular2 CLI.
 Files that were added and modified are: README.md, src/index.html, and everything under src/app.

-Hierarchy of components (you'll find all these in src/app):
+Hierarchy of user interface components (add '.component.ts' to the names below, to find these files):

-Under 'app': header, signin, signup, questions, footer
+- under 'app': header, signin, signup, questions, footer

-Under 'questions': question-start, question-area.component, question-edit, question-list, question-item
+- under 'questions': question-start, question-area.component, question-edit, question-list, question-item

 Routing is handled in app.routing and questions/questions.routes